 Councillor Dwayne (Sonny) Nest

 Councilor Dwayne (Sonny) Nest is serving his fourth term in leadership.
 Sonny served as Chief of Cold Lake First Nations between 2004 – 2007, and previously served two terms on Council between 1999 – 2004.
-In his current term, Sonny oversees the Land and Resources, Economic Development, and Health portfolios, while lending support to the Education and Governmental Relations portfolios.
+In his current term, Sonny oversees the Land and Resources, Economic Development, and Health portfolios.
 Sonny has also assumed responsibility for fostering CLFN’s relationship with the Department of National Defense (DND).

 Outside of politics, Sonny has a wealth of experience in variety of trades from Millwright to Welding to Auto Mechanics.
 He also has 13 years-experience as a foreman and supervisor with CM Tractor and Esso.
 In running for leadership, Sonny was responding to a calling from members who asked him lead and secure the rights and livelihood for future generations.
 In his previous and current terms of leadership, Sonny has continued to advance the Nation’s economic opportunities while promoting ethically responsible land and resource management.
 He is a strong proponent of protecting First Nation’s Treaty Rights, with specific emphasis on the medicine chest clause and the rights to hunt and fish.
 Before his term is up, Sonny would like to see a viable plan in place for 500 additional houses on-reserve, a First Nation owned hospital, improved roads and waterline (that is inclusive of all reserve land bases) and resource revenue sharing with the provincial and federal governments.